sky-uk/mite/local/README.md

 To run mite performance test against an app, the `apiserver` container in the docker-compose.yml can be exchanged with any docker image

-For exmaple, provide a dockerfile and run command
+For example, provide a dockerfile and run command

 ```
   apiserver: